mozilla/mozjpeg/README-turbo.txt

 API/ABI in libjpeg-turbo.

-Some of the libjpeg v7 and v8 features -- DCT scaling, to name one -- involve deep modifications to the code which cannot be accommodated by libjpeg-turbo without either breaking compatibility with libjpeg v6b or producing an unsupportable mess.
+Some of the libjpeg v7 and v8 features -- DCT scaling, to name one -- involve deep modifications to the code that cannot be accommodated by libjpeg-turbo without either breaking compatibility with libjpeg v6b or producing an unsupportable mess.
 In order to fully support libjpeg v8 with all of its features, we would have to essentially port the SIMD extensions to the libjpeg